 DR. ASHLIE BELL, PHD, LCSW, BCN

 Through her own journey of healing from multiple concussions and nine years of systemic illness, Dr. Bell developed a strong passion for integrative brain-body wellness.
 She has now worked in the fields of health and mental health for over 14 years and is well-known for her specialized knowledge in brain-based assessments and interventions, as well as integrative mental health and the treatment of trauma-related challenges.

 Dr. Bell is an esteemed member of the International Society for Neurofeedback Research (ISNR) and the Association for Applied Psychophysiology and Biofeedback (AAPB).
-She is board certified in neurofeedback by the Biofeedback Certification International Alliance (BCIA).
+She is also board certified in neurofeedback by the Biofeedback Certification International Alliance (BCIA).

-Dr. Bell’s passion, dedication, and commitment to excellence have led to several awards for her work, research, and merit from all three organizations.
-And she puts this same level of devotion toward each and every client we serve at NeuroGrove.
+Dr. Bell’s passion, dedication, and commitment to excellence have led to awards for her work, research, and merit from all three organizations.
+She puts this same level of devotion toward each and every client we serve at NeuroGrove.

 Dr. Bell has spent several years investigating the neurophysiological underpinnings of various physical, cognitive, and emotional challenges, as well as the interconnections between the brain and various systems of the body.
-She has dedicated her career to exploring and developing new approaches to healing the brain from prior physical and emotional harm in order to alleviate suffering and optimize overall wellness.
+She has dedicated her career to exploring and developing new approaches to healing the brain, mind, and body from prior physical and emotional harm in order to alleviate suffering and optimize overall wellness.